Soumo31428/Stock-Screener/replit.md

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-Chart preferences: Line charts instead of candlestick charts, area charts for volume.
+Chart preferences: Line charts instead of candlestick charts, area charts for volume, no moving averages, dynamic time labels (hourly for ≤5 days, daily for >5 days).
 Currency: All financial metrics should be displayed in Indian Rupees (₹).

 ## System Architecture